-Check fuel cap
+Check fuel cap (if equipped)

 Illuminates when the fuel cap is not installed correctly.
 Check the fuel cap for proper installation.
-When the fuel filler cap is properly re-installed, the light(s) will turn off after a period of normal driving.
-Continuing to operate the vehicle with the check fuel cap light on, can activate the Service Engine Soon/Check Engine warning light.
+When the fuel filler cap is properly re-installed, the light(s) will turn off CHECK FUEL CAP after a period of normal driving.
+Continuing to operate the vehicle with the fuel cap mis-installed can activate the Service Engine Soon/Check Engine warning light.